 - No oil and gas drilling should be allowed in the Arctic as is too dangerous, too expensive, and has no place in a sustainable future for the region.

-- Arctic nations need to take more action to establish an effective network of marine reserves in the region that strongly protects at least 30 per cent of Arctic waters.
+- Arctic nations need to take more action to establish an effective network of marine reserves in the region that strongly protects at least 30% of Arctic waters.